hotchya/.github.io/_posts/2021-02-08-brute-force.md

 <br/>

-## Breaking symmetric key encryption with brutal force
+## Breaking symmetric key encryption with brute force

-For example, we could use brutal force to solve the following problem.
+For example, we could use brute force to solve the following problem.
 ```python
 # You are a hecker.
 You have data that is encrypted by stealing the transmitted data, and you know that this data is in plain text.
 # You need to find out the original data and the secret key (8bits).